-If you have an unplanned absence, contact the MS attendance line at 763-258-5520 to report your absence.
+If you have an unplanned absence, email Ms. Bridget Taylor or call the attendance line at 763-258-5520 to report your absence.
 Students can then email teachers / work with teachers when they return to make up the homework.
 Homework is due in a 'x+1 format' for each day they are absent.
 For example, if they miss 2 days, homework is due 3 days after they return to school.